 On the roads it is planted and light and forgiving.
 Suspension seems plush (I’m only 80kgs) and the brakes have a nice progressive feel.
 Soft initial bite but serious power when you want it.
 It’s been nearly a decade since I last had a road bike and I’d expected it would take a while to get back into road riding, but I was so wrong.
 The Tenere is like an old friend, and we just picked up where we left off.

 Off-road, I’ve been a bit cautious.
-Am still waiting on decent crashbars / bashplate and a few other parts so haven’t pushed her hard into anything difficult yet, but on the gravel trails and a few easy loose rocky climbs she feels like a big happy dirt bike.
-The OEM Pirelli Scorpion Rally STRs feel like a set of old enduro tyres that are well past their best and overdue replacing, but they feel good on the road so.. .
+I’m still waiting on decent crashbars / bashplate and a few other parts so haven’t pushed her hard into anything properly difficult yet, but on the gravel trails and a few easy loose rocky climbs she feels like a big happy overweight dirt bike.
+The OEM Pirelli Scorpion Rally STRs are absolutely fantastic on the road, but once you go off-road they feel like a set of old enduro tyres that are well past their best.
+The rear end slides at the slightest touch of throttle which is equal parts hilarious and terrifying at the same time.
+The slides are big full opposite lock how did I get away with that type of thing.
+They’re brilliant !!!

 That 1990 Super Tenere 750 is only gorgeous, right !!!!